 International shipment of samples must comply with the local requirements of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-In Australia, the Wildlife Protection (Regulation of Exports and Imports) Act 1982 is the legislative basis for conservation-orientated controls on the export and import of wildlife and wildlife products.
+In Australia, the Environment Protection and Biodiversity Conservation Amendment (Wildlife Protection) Act 2001 is the legislative basis for conservation-orientated controls on the export and import of wildlife and wildlife products.
+Controls under this Act apply to transactions undertaken by museums, zoos, scientific institutions, commercial organisations, tourists, migrants and the general public.
+The Act controls the export of most Australian native animals and plants and fulfils Australia's legislative requirements as a signatory to CITES.